RubensEmmanuel1/stationfalcon/TERMS_OF_SERVICE.md

 **Last updated:** June 6, 2025

 ## 1. Introduction
-By using the **Station FALCON!** Discord bot ("the bot"), you agree to these Terms of Service.
+By using the **Station FALCON! </>** Discord bot ("the bot"), you agree to these Terms of Service.
 If you do not agree, please do not use the bot.

 ## 2. Usage Guidelines
 - The bot is provided as-is, with no guarantees of uptime or functionality.